 - 1. Why do we allow electronic instruments to warm-up before use? - 2.
 Why is it important not to have fingerprints on the cuvette? - 3.
 Why is it important to align the cuvette in the sample holder the same way each time? - 4.
-In part I step 3, you were instructed to weigh approximately 200 mg of the green chloro complex.
-Please enter the precise mass in milligrams of the green chloro complex used to prepare the solution. - 5.
+In part I step 2, you were instructed to weigh approximately 200 mg of the green chloro complex.
+What is the precise mass in milligrams of the green chloro complex you used to prepare the solution? - 5.
 In part I step 2, you were instructed to dissolve the green chloro complex into approximately 24 mL of acidic solvent.
-Please enter the precise volume in milliliters of the acidic solvent used to prepare the solution (e.g. 24.31).
+What is the precise volume in milliliters of the acidic solvent you used to prepare the solution (e.g. 24.31)?
 Your precision should be to a hundredth of a milliliter. - 6.
-If you weighed out 203 mg of the green chloro complex and dissolved it in 24.14 mL of acidic solvent, the molarity of your stock solution would be 0.0295 M. Using your precise value of mass and volume that you entered above, please enter your calculated value for the concentration of the original green chloro complex stock solution in moles per liter. - 7.
-Please enter the value of the wavelength in nanometers of the maximum absorbance for the GREEN solution.
+If you weighed out 203 mg of the green chloro complex and dissolved it in 24.14 mL of acidic solvent, the molarity of your stock solution would be 0.0295 M. Using your precise value of mass and volume that you entered above, calculate the concentration of the original green chloro complex stock solution in moles per liter.

-- 8. Please enter the value of the wavelength in nanometers of the maximum absorbance for the RED solution. - 9.
+- 7. What is the wavelength in nanometers of the maximum absorbance for the GREEN solution? - 8.
+What is the wavelength in nanometers of the maximum absorbance for the RED solution? - 9.
 The original red stock solution has the same concentration as the green stock solution since one mole of the red aquo complex forms for each mole of the green chloro complex that is converted.
 Therefore, the concentrations of the two sets of four diluted solutions, the red and green, are equal for each respective concentration.

-Enter the four calculated values of the concentration of the solutions you prepared.
-Enter them in decreasing order (highest to lowest) of concentration in units of moles per liter.
+For each set of diluted solutions, calculate the values of the concentration of the solutions you prepared.
+Write them in descending order (highest to lowest) in units of moles per liter.